 Systems to collect and store data from diagnostics devices have typically been developed by diagnostic manufacturers without consideration of other instruments by different manufacturers used in the same facility or network of facilities.
 Systems are often closed and do not support open data sharing with other systems.

-Systems for centralised but local, secure aggregation and flexible management of data from multiple diagnostics regardless of manufacturer.
+Systems for centralized but local, secure aggregation and flexible management of data from multiple diagnostics regardless of manufacturer.
 A comprehensive Application Programming Interface for routing of data to existing health and management applications.
 Systems suitable for deployment in low resource settings.

 DRAFTING IN PROCESS

-Systems that visualise and report data from connected diagnostics often do so with narrow focus on particular device types that report data and disease.
+Systems that visualize and report data from connected diagnostics often do so with narrow focus on particular device types that report data and disease.
 Systems are often `hardcoded’ and inflexible and do not fulfil the exact requirements of the users.

 - Work across a network of locations and for different stakeholders needs